stclib/STC/README.md

 Because it is headers only, files can simply be included in your program.
 The functions will be inlined by default.
 You may add the project folder to CPATH environment variable, to let gcc, clang, and tinyc locate the headers.

-If containers are extensively used accross many tranlation units with common instantiated container types, it is recommended to build as a library, to minimize executable size.
+If containers are extensively used accross many translation units with common instantiated container types, it is recommended to build as a library, to minimize executable size.
 To enable this mode, specify **-DSTC_HEADER** as compiler option, and put all the instantiations of the containers used in one C file, like this:
 ```C
 #define STC_IMPLEMENTATION
 #include <stc/cstr.h>